malach-it/developers.boruta/docs/provider-configuration/identity-providers/templates-edition.md

 <div class="parameters">

-__{federated server name}.login_url__ gives the login URL in case of identity federation helping to implement "login with" button.
+__federated_servers.{federated server name}.login_url__ gives the login URL in case of identity federation helping to implement "login with" button.
 That variable is associated with the [configuration of a federated server](/docs/provider-configuration/backends/identity-federation).

 __messages__ gives the server messages array having for each of them `type` and `content` attributes.